FY 2013 Grant Announcement (Initial):

 Cost Sharing

 Cost sharing is required.
-It is the financial contribution the applicant pledges to the cost of a project.
-Cost sharing can include both direct and indirect expenses, in-kind contributions, non-Federal third-party contributions, and any income earned directly by the project.
-The NHPRC will provide up to 50 percent of the total project costs.
+The applicant's financial contribution may include both direct and indirect expenses, in-kind contributions, non-Federal third-party contributions, and any income earned directly by the project.
+Indirect costs must be listed under the applicant's cost sharing contribution.

 Application and Submission Information

-Applicants should follow the instructions on how to fill out the online forms and apply electronically using the Application Instructions section on the NHPRC website.
+Applicants should follow the instructions on how to fill out the online forms and apply electronically using the Application Instructions.

-A complete application includes the Application for Federal Assistance (Standard Form 424), Assurances - Non-Construction Programs (Standard Form 424B), a Project Narrative, Summary, Supplementary Materials, and Budget.
-Applications lacking these items are ineligible and will not be reviewed.
-In order to ensure eligibility, applicants should first review the rules and regulations governing NHPRC grants under the Administering an NHPRC Grant section.
+In order to ensure eligibility, applicants should first review the Federal grant administration rules and regulations governing NHPRC grants under the Administering an NHPRC Grant section.

 Project Narrative